Moondance Founder & Executive Director

 ONLINE FILM SCREENINGS COORDINATOR

 Michael M. Conti, is a Boulder, Colorado-based filmmaker.
-He once challenged himself to make a short film once a month for a year, and then found other filmmakers equally crazy to join him.
 He ran The Shoot Out 24 Hour Filmmaking Festival Boulder for nine years as executive director.
-Besides teaching as an adjunct professor in digital video editing and videography, Michael also provides video services for corporate, government and spiritual clients around the country.
+Besides teaching as an adjunct professor in digital video editing and videography for 15 years, Michael also provides video services for corporate, government and spiritual clients around the country through his company, Michael Conti Productions LLC.
 His current filming passion has made him into an internationally-known artist with the release of his inspirational documentary, The Unruly Mystic: Saint Hildegard.
 The film premiered in Germany, and screened at Harvard Divinity School, Emory University, and other important venues.
-This film is a part of a three-part series with The Unruly Mystic: John Muir, now in post production for release in April 2018.
+This film is a part of a three-part series, including The Unruly Mystic: John Muir, now touring the US to enthusiastic audience response with over 50 theatrical screenings.
 On a side note, in 2003, Michael worked as Co-director & Cinematographer with Director Elizabeth English, making LOSING JULIA, based upon her screenplay, and which premiered at the 2004 Moondance.

 FILM JURY MEMBER, U.S.